-2018 Series O (Federally Taxable) (the "2018 Series O Bonds") will be general obligations of Rutgers, The State University (the "University"), payable from revenues and legally available funds of the University as described in this Official Statement.
-The 2018 Series N Bonds and the 2018 Series O Bonds are collectively hereinafter referred to as the "2018 Series Bonds."
-The 2018 Series Bonds shall be secured under the provisions of an Indenture of Trust, dated as of February 1, 2002 (the "Master Indenture"), as supplemented, by and between the University and U.S. Bank National Association (successor to Wachovia Bank, National Association and First Union National Bank), as trustee (the "Trustee"), and an Eleventh Supplemental Indenture of Trust, dated as of March 1, 2018, by and between the University and the Trustee (the "Eleventh Supplemental Indenture," and together with the Master Indenture, the "Indenture").
+The General Obligation Bonds, 2019 Series P (Federally Taxable) (the "2019 Series P Bonds") will be general obligations of Rutgers, The State University (the "University"), payable from revenues and legally available funds of the University as described in this Offering Memorandum.
+The 2019 Series P Bonds shall be secured under the provisions of an Indenture of Trust, dated as of February 1, 2002 (the "Master Indenture"), as supplemented, by and between the University and U.S. Bank National Association (successor to Wachovia Bank, National Association and First Union National Bank), as trustee (the "Trustee"), and a Twelfth Supplemental Indenture of Trust, dated as of September 1, 2019, by and between the University and the Trustee (the "Twelfth Supplemental Indenture," and together with the Master Indenture, the "Indenture").

-The 2018 Series Bonds will be issued pursuant to the provisions of the Rutgers.
-The State University Law constituting Chapter 65 of Title 18 A of the New Jersey Statutes (the "Act").
+The 2019 Series P Bonds will be issued pursuant to the provisions of the Rutgers, The State University Law constituting Chapter 65 of Title 18 A of the New Jersey Statutes (the "Act").